Royal College of Chiropractors Membership

 Current chiropractic student.

 Registered chiropractor enrolled on the RCC’s ‘PRT’ Postgraduate Training Programme.
-Provisional members may not use any postnominal designation until they have successfully completed the PRT programme.
-Experienced chiropractors in the process of demostrating PRT equivalence may also be admitted to the Provisional category.
+Provisional members may not use any post-nominal designation until they have successfully completed the PRT programme.
+Experienced chiropractors in the process of demonstrating PRT equivalence may also be admitted to the Provisional category.

 Fellow overseas (FRCC)